Crafting the Fine Silver Image

 Class Limit: 8 Students

 Class Hours: Approximately 9 am to 5 pm with a lunch break around noon.
 Evening sessions for film processing, printing demonstrations and photo conversation optional.

 Food and Lodging: Meals and lodging are the responsibility of each participant.
 The Ansel Adams Gallery has reserved a block of rooms at the Yosemite Lodge.
 Once you register, you will receive a welcome packet from Gallery staff with instructions on how to put one of the reserved rooms in your name.
-If you’d like to stay at the Majestic Yosemite Hotel (formerly the Ahwahnee), reservations well in advance are required, with no guarantee of availability.
+If you’d like to stay at the Ahwahnee Hotel, reservations well in advance are required, with no guarantee of availability.
 Tent camping is also available, but these fill fast.

 Registration: Contact the Ansel Adams Gallery to save your space in the workshop.